 - Use the to display just the items you want to select.
 (Described above)

 - Click the Select All button.

-- All of the displayed items will be selected, but the items that are not displayed will not be selected.
+- the system will select all of the displayed items, but the items that are not displayed will not be selected.

 Now that the items on the proposal have been selected, you can apply a series of actions to the selected items.

-- Delete Selected – anything that is selected will be removed from the proposal.
+- Delete Selected – Anything selected will be removed from the proposal.
 This is permanent.
 There is no undo.
 So, please use this button with caution.